machinable-org/machinable/docs/guide/components.md

 # Components

 Components are the core interface to implement functionality in a machinable project.
 Technically, they are simply classes that inherit from the base class ``machinable.Component`` as defined in the python module that is specified in the
 `machinable.yaml`.
-For instance, to implement a component that encapsulates some optimization problem, we could create the following source file:
+For instance, to implement a components that encapsulates some optimization problem, we could create the following source file:

 <<< @/docs/.vuepress/includes/getting_started/experiments/optimization.py

-Note that it does not matter how you name the class as long as the class inherits from the component base class and is registered in the ``machinable.yaml``, for instance:
+Note that it does not matter how you name the class as long as the class inherits from the components base class and is registered in the ``machinable.yaml``, for instance:

 <Annotated name="optimization" :debug="false">
 ```yaml